Table of Contents

 Calculate the perfect system size for your home

-Choosing the right system size is crucial for maximizing your return on investment.
-Here's how to determine what you need:
+Choosing the right system size is crucial for maximising your return on investment.
+The ideal size depends on your location in Europe, your annual electricity consumption, and your energy goals.
+Here is how to determine what you need:

 Annual Electricity Consumption

 Check your electricity bills to find your annual kWh usage.
-A typical Cyprus home uses 4,000-8,000 kWh per year.
+A typical European home uses 3,000-7,000 kWh per year, varying significantly by country, climate, and household size.

 Available Roof Space

-Each kW of solar capacity needs approximately 6-8 square meters of unshaded roof space.
+Each kW of solar capacity needs approximately 6-8 square metres of unshaded roof space.

 Energy Goals

-Decide if you want to cover 100% of consumption, maximize export income, or something in between.
+Decide if you want to cover most of your own consumption (self-consumption), maximise export income, or build toward energy independence with battery storage.

 Future Needs

-Consider upcoming additions like electric vehicles, pools, or air conditioning that will increase consumption.
+Consider upcoming additions like electric vehicles, heat pumps, or air conditioning that will increase consumption - and may justify a larger system now.

 Quick Sizing Formula

-This is a simplified calculation.
-Use our calculator for a precise recommendation based on your roof orientation, shading, and energy usage patterns.
+Yield factors vary widely across Europe - from around 800 kWh/kWp per year in northern regions to 1,800 kWh/kWp in the sunniest southern areas.
+Use our calculator for a precise recommendation based on your location, roof orientation, shading, and usage patterns.

 Important Note